evansolomon/scatter-py/README.md

+# DEPRECATED

+This is an old version of Scatter, which has a new home as a Ruby gem [over here](https://github.com/evansolomon/scatter).
+It's here only for posterity, you probably shouldn't use it.

 # Scatter

 This is a command line tool I wrote to help manage deploying different projects.
 It comes with two commands, `scatter` (used for deploys) and `scap` (used for proxying capistrano commands to deploy directories).